 When you look at all four players, you can see that the casino paid out its projected 90%, though none of these players saw exactly 90% individually.
 One did thrillingly well, one had a very disappointing day, and the other two had a good time, winning some and losing some along the way.

-Each slot has its own payout percentage.
-This information is always included in the paytable.
-The outcome of each spin is random, but the outcome for all players over time will fall within the payout percentage for that slot.
+The outcome of each spin is random, but the outcome for all players over time will meet the payout percentage calibrated for each slot and at the casino as a whole.